tlevine/dada.pink/configuring-web-servers/index.md

 The hardest part is the explanation of what you want to happen.
 If you don't know how to do this, it will take you a while to write, and it still won't make sense to anyone.
-Let's talk about that!
+So now I'm going to tell you how to write that.

-## Come up with examples
+## Explain what you want
 If you are trying to configure something very complicated, your explanation won't make sense even if you do know what you're doing.
 Fortunately, you are probably setting up something quite typical, and you can probably explain